nodana/phoenixd-js/README.md

-# NodeJS Phoenxid Client
+# Phoenxid NodeJS Client

-This is a simple NodeJS client that makes it easier for developers to connect to their Phoenixd node and make requests.
-You do **not** need a Nodana hosted node to use this package.
+Whether you're hosting your Phoenixd node on [Nodana](https://nodana.io) or hosting it somewhere else, this package makes it easier for you to make requests against your node and connect to the websocket endpoint.

 ## Installation